Does Amazon Advertising Work for Books?

 CASE STUDY #2: NON-FICTION AUTHOR

-This next author case-study is for a non-fiction author who writes in the self-help genre, and is a cofounder of Evergreen Authors.
+This next author case-study is for myself, Josie Robinson, a non-fiction author who writes in the self-help genre, and one of the cofounders here at Evergreen Authors.

-She has two books published currently, and has been running Amazon ads on one of her books for several years now.
-You can see the book she runs ads on right here.
+I’ve got three books published currently, and have been running Amazon ads on my most popular book for several years now.
+You can see the book I run ads on right here.

-She’s personally experienced huge success from using Amazon ads for her books—she went from selling 150 Kindle books a year online, to over 150 a month on Amazon alone.
+I’ve personally experienced huge success from using Amazon ads for my books—I went from selling 150 Kindle books a year online, to over 250+ a month on Amazon alone.

-What she really likes about Amazon Advertising is that she feels like you don't have to do much to maintain your ad campaigns and they're pretty inexpensive to run—especially compared to how expensive BookBub ads and Facebook ads are.
+What I really like about Amazon Advertising is that I feel like you don't have to do much to maintain your ad campaigns and they're pretty inexpensive to run—especially compared to how expensive BookBub ads and Facebook ads.

 Like Annelie mentions in the author case study from above, running successful Amazon Advertising campaigns for your book really is about targeting the right readers by using keywords related to your book.

-Here’s a screenshot from the inside of one of our ad campaigns so you can see what we mean:
+Here’s a screenshot from the inside of one of my ad campaigns so you can see what I mean:

-Since her book is called The Gratitude Jar, she uses a lot of keywords with the word “gratitude” in them so when people are on Amazon searching for books about “gratitude,” chances are good an ad for her book will pop up on their search pages.
+Since my book is called The Gratitude Jar, I use a lot of keywords with the word “gratitude” in them so when people are on Amazon searching for books about “gratitude,” chances are good an ad for my book will pop up on their search pages.

 As you can see in the screenshot above, the keywords “gratitude jar” and “gratitude journal” are getting the most action—with the keyword “gratitude jar” accounting for almost $2500 in book sales alone!